 A few points from Petersons:

-• It also helps a lot to be prepared in advance if the client says no. It’s crucial for the agency to demonstrate confidence that the fee increase is a correct and logical move.
+- It also helps a lot to be prepared in advance if the client says no. It’s crucial for the agency to demonstrate confidence that the fee increase is the only correct move.
 Most industries have increased prices for their services and products, with stable but low inflation across most of the economy.
 Bringing in the bigger picture and showing where the markets are moving has also helped the clients to better understand our proposals.

-• We only grandfathered old rates for clients over a three-month transition period.
-We were open about the process, how, when and why it would end.
-Both transparency about this process and the clear-cut transition period helped our agency and clients to reach desired outcome and get a good start for 2020.”
+- We only grandfathered old rates for clients over a three-month transition period.
+We were open about the process, how, when and why it will end (with the introduction of the new fees).
+Both transparency about this process and the clear-cut transition period helped our agency and clients to reach desired outcome and get a good start for 2020.

 Finally, David Eichler, creative director and founder of Decibal Blue in Phoenix and Decibal Green in Denver, says, “It’s always a struggle to help clients understand the economics of running a PR boutique.
 There’s only so long we can provide the same service for the same price when everything else is costing more.
 When I find the key to successfully explaining fee increases to clients, you’ll be the first to know.”